RiccardoAncarani/go-jwt-cracker/README.md

 This tool supports both wordlist and bruteforce based attacks.

 ## Installation
-Build packages are available for the majority of the platforms, but if you want to hack it or build it yourself:
+Build packages will be available soon for the majority of the platforms, but in the meantime you can build it yourself:

 ```
 git clone https://github.com/riccardoancarani/go-jwt-cracker.git